spidergroupcm/service-providing-website/README.md

-# 🚀 Service Sharing Web Application - Category 2
+# 🚀 Service Sharing Web Application

 Welcome to my dynamic website project, built using the latest technologies to provide seamless CRUD operations and a responsive user experience.